New Kwacha – same look – three zeros less

 Affects perception, little else

-The rebasing, of course, does not have any direct effect on purchasing power or macro-economic fundamentals.
+The rebasing, of course, has no direct effect on purchasing power or macro-economic fundamentals.
 It does, however, affect the perception of the currency, and of the country as a whole.

 In any country, it does matter for your perception of its situation whether your restaurant bill is 200,000 currency units, or 200.
 Price tags and banknotes with many zeros, convey an image of a fragile and unstable economy.